Anilturaga/Battleship/README.md

 gameLoop is our ticker function.

-Creates basic animations such as active status of beacons
+Creates basic animations such as active status of beacons.

+onClick function is called when any part of map is pressed and it triggers aim box.

+onBattleshipClick function uses a bit state to invert the ship's direction everytime the Battleship sprite is clicked.

 ### ← assets

-All assets are made using open source 2D tilesets
+All assets are made using open sourced 2D tilesets.

-We'll rename the assets later
+We'll rename the assets later.

-### Shout out to [Glitch](https://glitch.com/), our primary editor and [Vercel](https://vercel.com/), our hosting service
+### Shout out to [Glitch](https://glitch.com/), our primary editor and [Vercel](https://vercel.com/), our hosting platform.

-## Made by me and Ashritha Sanka
+## Made by Anil Turaga and Ashritha Sanka.

 27